EdwinGH/ElectricalHeater/README.md

 I use a Wemos D1 NodeMCU with solid state relays in my boiler room to switch the 3 phases and Neutral, by listening to MQTT commands.
 Electrical diagram:
 ![image](https://github.com/EdwinGH/ElectricalHeater/assets/36776350/3d9c1fcd-5ede-4691-8109-d2c88f1f8925)
+The Arduino script for the NodeMCU is [Here](/Solar_Boiler_Heater_NodeMCU_Smart_3-phase_switcher_manual.ino) It supports OTA, USB as well as WebSerial debugging.
+And talks MQTT of course!

 ## Server script
+The Python script [heater_steering.py](heater_steering.py) runs on a central server with databases with all kiinds of information.
+With this information the script will steer the relays via MQTT.

 ### Config file
 The heater_steering.py script reads the config file heater_steering_config.txt for the DB data; example file: